Please review! :-)

 Her father always refused to call them traitors, even if Sarah believed they were.

 But by his order they were still to be treated with decency.
-Which meant in Sarah's case, she wouldn't fire a couple of five millimetre rounds into their traitorous Jet Black and Rust Red Powered helmets.
+Which meant in Sarah's case, she wouldn't fire a couple of Plasma rounds into their traitorous Jet Black and Rust Red Powered helmets.

 Still they had been her brothers and sisters.
-Adam did not wish for the death of Kain after the betrayal and death of Abel after all.
+Adam did not wish for the death of his son Kain after the betrayal and murder of Abel after all.

 "Ah, I am glad of that, I do not wish for our brothers blood to be split.
 Soon, very soon they will realise I made the right decision… for the Brotherhood and for the people here.
 Even if they do not accept it and continue to shun us."